mariochampion/gitmynotes/README.md

 ### Prerequisites
 1. MacOS with Notes app and AppleScript (ships with every Mac)
 2. Python 3.x+ with `ruyaml` ability (run `pip install ruamel.yaml` once)
-3. GitHub repo accessible from the Mac running this script (public or private, configured auth credentials, etc)
+3. GitHub repo (eg, `https://github.com/<MYUSERNAME>/gitmynotes`) accessible from the Mac running this script.
+Can be public or private, must be configured working auth credentials, etc)

 ## Steps